 Questions?
 Contact Molly Brown at firstname.lastname@example.org or 607-273-9106.

 BARC is a service for last-resort interlibrary loan and regional Union List of Serials maintenance, available to all members without full OCLC access.

 Due Friday, October 18, 2019 by 4:00pm.

 Do you have interlibrary loan requests that are filled by Upstate Medical Center and other National Network of Libraries of Medicine (NN/LM) resource libraries?
-If yes, the Medical Information Services Program (MISP) funds can help pay for such requests!
+If yes, the Medical Information System Program (MISP) funds can help pay for such requests!
 MISP provides a pool of funds made available by the NYS Library and administered through SCRLC and the other Empire State Library Network Councils.

 Through its CCDA program, New York State financially recognizes the contributions academic libraries make to state and regional resource sharing.
 Materials purchased in specific subject areas and in multiple formats using CCDA monies are shared with libraries of all types throughout the State, increasing the variety and number of resources available to New York State residents.
 The CCDA program is administered by the ESLN Councils on behalf of the New York State Library.
 Twenty-five SCRLC academic institutions receive CCDA funding annually.

 CCDA Plan (pdf) updated 1/24/2017